FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/poam.md

 - POA&Ms remediated _after_ the SAR was delivered by the 3PAO should be listed on the POA&M’s “_Closed_” tab.
 These risks will be validated as closed by the 3PAO during the annual assessment.

 - A risk adjustment (RA) is a reduction in the scanner-defined risk level of a vulnerability.
 To justify a RA, CSPs must describe mitigating factors or compensating controls in place that reduce likelihood and/or impact of exploitation.
-For RAs validated by the 3PAO during the assessment, select “_Yes_” in Column U (Risk Adjustment).
-For RAs that were not validated by the 3PAO, select “_Pending_” in Column U. Pending RAs must be approved by the federal agency AO prior to authorization.
+For RAs validated by the 3PAO during the assessment, select “_Yes_” in Column V (Risk Adjustment).
+For RAs that were not validated by the 3PAO, select “_Pending_” in Column V. Pending RAs must be approved by the federal agency AO prior to authorization.

 - A false positive (FP) occurs when a vulnerability is identified that does not actually exist on the system.
-For FPs validated by the 3PAO during the assessment, select “_Yes_” in Column V (False Positive) and move the risk to the POA&M’s “_Closed_” tab (validated FPs are not considered open risks).
-For FPs that were not validated by the 3PAO, select “_Pending_” in Column V. Pending FPs must be approved by the federal agency AO prior to authorization.
+For FPs validated by the 3PAO during the assessment, select “_Yes_” in Column W (False Positive) and move the risk to the POA&M’s “_Closed_” tab (validated FPs are not considered open risks).
+For FPs that were not validated by the 3PAO, select “_Pending_” in Column W. Pending FPs must be approved by the federal agency AO prior to authorization.

 - An operational requirement (OR) is a finding that cannot be remediated, often because the system will not function as intended or because a vendor explicitly indicated it does not intend to offer a fix to their product.
 FedRAMP will not approve an OR for a High vulnerability; however, CSPs may mitigate the risk.
-For ORs validated by the 3PAO during the assessment, select “_Yes_” in Column W (Operational Requirement).
-For ORs that were not validated by the 3PAO, select “_Pending_” in Column W. Pending ORs must be approved by the federal agency AO prior to authorization.
+For ORs validated by the 3PAO during the assessment, select “_Yes_” in Column X (Operational Requirement).
+For ORs that were not validated by the 3PAO, select “_Pending_” in Column X. Pending ORs must be approved by the federal agency AO prior to authorization.

   - Approved ORs are still considered open risks.
 They must be captured on the POA&M’s “_Open_” tab and periodically reassessed by the CSP.